anuragambuja/data-engineering-gcp/Cloud SQL.md

 # **Cloud SQL**
 - Fully managed Relational database services for MySQL, PostgreSQL & SQL Server.
 No maintenance & auto update.
 Generally used for storing Transactional database
 - Regional Database with 99.95% SLA.
 Multiple zones for high availability and multi-region for backups only.
-- Storage up to 30 TB
+- Storage up to 64 TB per instance
-- Vertical Scale up to 96 core & 416 GB Memory.
+- Vertical Scale up to 60,000 IOPS & 624 GB Memory.
 Horizontal Scaling with only Read replicas – To transfer workload to other instance.
 If you need horizontal read-write scaling, consider Cloud Spanner.
 Google Cloud SQL supports three read replica scenarios:
   - Cloud SQL instances replicating from a Cloud SQL primary instances
   - Cloud SQL instances replicating from an external primary instance
   - External MySQL instances replicating from a Cloud SQL primary instance.